 Not usually.
 CPD keeps actuaries up to date, and being out of date by perhaps two years is not consistent with the aims of the Scheme.
 In exceptional cases, and subject to prior agreement with the Society, a CPD return based on averaging over a period of up to three years may be accepted, if there is a good reason for not maintaining an annual programme (e.g. in the case of long-term illness).
-However, averaging will not normally be granted for actuaries in Category 1.
+However, averaging will not normally be granted for actuaries in Category 1 or 2A.
 Please see section 2.3 of ASP PA-1 for more information on averaging CPD.

-A.13 Are the amounts of CPD set out in the requirements always sufficient?
+A.13 Are the amounts of CPD set out in the requirements sufficient to ensure I develop and maintain the professional skills that I need?

-Not necessarily.
-We would expect them to be the minimum that might be sufficient for most actuaries most of the time.
+There is an overriding obligation under the Code of Professional Conduct to have an appropriate level of relevant knowledge and skill for any work that you undertake (unless special conditions apply, as set out in the Code).
+We would expect the amounts of CPD required to be the minimum that might be sufficient for most actuaries most of the time.
 However, as you advance your career and particularly if you change your role significantly, or if you work in a time of substantial legislative change, you may need to do more than the minimum requirements in order to remain competent for your work.
 That is a fundamental requirement of the Code of Professional Conduct.